7 Things to Ask While Thru-hiking

 This is true of the women too.
 There are just fewer of them, and I find it easier to connect with them in other ways.
 Ways that feel effortless and natural coming from my nearly-all-female context (I work at a church and fitness studio, which tend to be high in estrogen).

-Some of my new female friends here have taught me practical and appreciated hiker skills.
+And some of my new female friends on trail have taught me practical and appreciated hiker skills.

 But my experience is that they don’t possess as strong a desire to be experts, teachers, and guiding lights of all things gear.